-4. Work Habits: including on-time Attendance and Participation (20%)
+4. Work Habits: (10%)

 Developing good work habits is one of the objectives of any vocational course.
 Just as you would at a job, arrive at class on time, and ready to work.
 Work together with your classmates, develop a safety attitude and put in a good effort each time you attend class.